rfjakob/gocryptfs/Documentation/MANPAGE.md

 If both are specified, `-ro` takes precedence.

 #### -reverse
-See the `-reverse` section in INIT FLAGS.
+See the `-reverse` section in INIT OPTIONS.
 You need to specify the `-reverse` option both at `-init` and at mount.

 #### -serialize_reads